harsh183/sail21-whacky-web-bots/README.md

 Originally made for UIUC [CS Sail 21](https://sail.cs.illinois.edu/).

+ CC0-1.0 License - aka reuse it for whatever.
+If you do use it I'd like to see it though :)

 ## Install Python

 - Windows: https://www.python.org/downloads/windows/ (select installer and make sure to add to path). https://phoenixnap.com/kb/how-to-install-python-3-windows - this guide is pretty useful too.